Thornbury

 What is the weighted average housing cost based on tenure mix in the suburb of Thornbury?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $1,374.
+Based on the area's tenure composition, the weighted average monthly housing cost is approximately $1,374.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,200/month, and renters paying $1,693/month.

 How affordable is housing in the suburb of Thornbury relative to local incomes?